• Skip to primary navigation

 Cooked noodles with broccoli in the instant pot

-• Seal your Instant Pot and set to manual, high pressure, 4 minutes.
-(Note: When using spaghetti, check the cook time on the package.
-Usually the cook time in the pressure cooker is half the cook time on the package minus one minute. eg if the package says 12 minutes, cook for 5 minutes in the instant pot)
+• Seal your Instant Pot and set it to manual, high pressure, for 4 minutes.
+(Note: When using spaghetti, check the cooking time on the package.
+Usually, the cook time in the pressure cooker is half the cook time on the package minus one minute. eg if the package says 12 minutes, cook for 5 minutes in the instant pot)

 • When Instant Pot is done cooking, do a quick pressure release.